-Equation (41) shows that an increase in the heat flux parameter $q_\|$ enhances the magnetic field contribution to the invariant, which would otherwise be primarily dominated by the thermal ($W_S$) and parallel velocity ($V_x^\prime$) components.
-On the other hand, the invariant form reveals its inherently spatially compact nature.
-A uniform or nearly uniform perturbations, when
+where $W_S$ contains the contribution associated with the perturbed heat fluxes, while $W_{VB}$ comprises the remaining megneto-kinematic part.
+This separation provides a convenient framework for identifying the respective thermal and thermo-mechanical contributions to the conserved quantity.
+Equation (40) shows that an increase in the heat flux parameter $q_\|$ enhances the magnetic field contribution to the invariant, which would otherwise be primarily dominated by the thermal ($W_S$) and parallel velocity ($v_x$) components.
+At the same time, the form of the invariant reveals its inherently spatially compact character.
+Uniform or nearly uniform perturbations, for which

-cannot excite the thermo-mechanic mode with a notable amplitude.
-As a result, perturbation field of the invariant can be characterized as localized filaments, which lead to the excitation of an aperiodic thermo-mechanic quantity that is conserved throughout the time evolution of the anisotropic flow.
+do not significantly contribute to the thermo-mechanic structure.
+As a result, the perturbation field associated with the invariant is naturally characterized by localized filamentary structures, corresponding to an aperiodic thermo-mechanic quantity that remains conserved throughout the time evolution of the anisotropic flow.

-{To show an illustrative example of the thermo-mechanic invariant field we use 2D reduction to the $XY$ plane.
-In this limit heat fluxes contribute into the thermal component of invariant as follows:

-Assuming simplest heat flux perturbation field with power low spacial distribution contributing to the uniform in space invariant $W_S = {\rm Const}(x,y)$ we may construct solution of the Eq.
-(48) as follows:

-Figure 1 illustrates a specific configuration of the heat flux field of the thermo-mechanic invariant for a given set of parameters.
-The geometry of heat fluxes in the aperiodic mode appears to be strongly influenced by the anisotropy parameter $\alpha$. }
+Interestingly, the invariant enforces fixed algebraic relations (``phase'') between perturbation components.
+In particular, Eq.~(36) shows that a perturbation in the field-aligned velocity $v_x$ must be accompanied by correlated perturbations in the parallel heat flux $s_{\parallel}$ and magnetic field $b_x$, with coefficients determined by the operator $f$, the anisotropy parameter $\beta_{\Delta}$, and the heat-flux amplitude $q_{\parallel}$.
+In this sense, the thermo-mechanic invariant defines a \emph{polarization constraint} rather than a dynamical mode: it prescribes how thermal, kinetic, and magnetic perturbations must combine in order to form a time-independent structure.